deartc/Quality-Project-Teresa-Hawkins/README.md

 Introduction

 Verizon is an Internet, phone, and TV provider that has one of the best retention rates of customers (churn) in the world.
 One of the main reasons is the website tries to engage customers.
-For this project, I have analyzed the  hypthetical updated feature in the Verizon checkout.
+For this project, I have analyzed the hypothetical updated feature in the Verizon checkout.
 I have completed the following: A: a test presentation on the Verizon site.
 I have attached the test plan detailing steps I took.
 B: Manual Test Execution I am presenting the results of my manual test execution.
 C. I am also attaching a bug report.
 I did the project with Microsoft Sway as well as a plain text version.

 Scope

-Inclusions  The testing primarily dealt with the checkout process   I identified ten tests I peformed on the websites which falls into one of these major categories: critical path, regression, non-functional.   l  included all of the necessary components of each test case (preconditions, steps,  and expected results.)
+Inclusions: The testing primarily dealt with the checkout process   I identified ten tests I performed on the websites which falls into one of these major categories: critical path, regression, non-functional.   l included all the necessary components of each test case (preconditions, steps, and expected results.)

-Exclusions   The testing was restricted  to this major feature and I did not include more that ten tests, although other tests could have been performed.
+Exclusions:   The testing was restricted to this major feature, and I did not include more than ten tests, although other tests could have been performed.

   1. HTML/CSS Validation
-Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome. preconditions- The precondition for HTML/CSS Validation is that I used the URL listed as the official Verizon HTML steps-The steps for HTML/CSS Validation were checked by the HTML Validator extension for Chrome expected results-The expected results for HTML/CSS Validation is that it passed.
+Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome.
+ a. a.
+Preconditions- The precondition for HTML/CSS Validation is that I used the URL listed as the official Verizon HTML
+ b.
+Steps-The steps for HTML/CSS Validation were checked by the HTML Validator extension for Chrome
+ c.
+Expected results-The expected results for HTML/CSS Validation is that it passed.

-  2. Black Box Testing - Form Input and Validation Verizon site was checked for data input validity and what happens when there are invalid inputs preconditions- The email must be valid form.
-The password must fit the criteria (upper case,lower case, number, special character, and minimum characters.
+  2. Black Box Testing - Form Input and Validation Verizon site was checked for data input validity and what happens when there are invalid inputs
+  a.
+Preconditions- The email must be valid form.
+The password must fit the criteria (upper case, lower case, number, special character, and minimum characters.
-  steps, I inputted several emails.
-Two valid and two invalid.
-I inputted several passwords.
-Two valid and two invalid expected results- The valid email and passwords passed.
+ b.
+Steps- I inputted several emails some valid and invalid.
+I inputted several passwords some valid and some invalid.
+  c.
+Expected results- The valid email and passwords passed.
 The invalid email and passwords failed.

 3. Cookie Testing   Cookies was tested with cookies disabled and cookies enabled.
-Geekflare was used for cookies’  security issues preconditions- Geekflare was used for cookies’ security issues steps- Cookies was tested with cookies disabled and cookies enabled. expected results- Cookies was tested with cookies disabled and cookies enabled, and they passed.
+Geekflare was used for cookies’  security issues
+ a.
+Preconditions- Geekflare was used for cookies’ security issues
+  b.
+Steps Cookies was tested with cookies disabled and cookies enabled.
+  c.
+Expected results- Cookies was tested with cookies disabled and cookies enabled, and they passed.

  4. Link Testing- To test for Verizon broken links, Broken Link Checker was used to see if there were broken links.
-Key linages were also tested for proper page. preconditions- Broken Link Checker was used to see if there were broken links steps- Several key links were also tested to ensure goes to the proper page and if there were broken links. expected results- Verizon key links go to the proper page and  there were no  broken links.
+Linkswere also tested for proper page.
+  a.
+Preconditions- Broken Link Checker was used to see if there were broken links
+  b.
+Steps- Several key links were also tested to ensure goes to the proper page and if there were broken links.
+  c.
+Expected results- Verizon key links go to the proper page and there were no broken links.

   5. Website Security- Verizon’s SSL/HTTPS connection was tested to make sure it's working properly.
- preconditions- Verizon’s SSL/HTTPS connection was checked ensuring that the HTTPS connection was present.
-The  password should be in encrypted format steps- Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA and typing in the correct answer expected results-The CAPTCHA was checked  for proper functioning and it worked.
+ a.
+Preconditions- Verizon’s SSL/HTTPS connection was checked ensuring that the HTTPS connection was present.
+The password should be in encrypted format
+  b.
+Steps- Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA and typing in the correct answer.
+  c.
+Expected results-The CAPTCHA was checked for proper functioning and it worked.
 The password was in encrypted format

-  6. Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test. preconditions-  Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test on a Android phone steps- Google’s Mobile-Friendly Test was used on a Android phone.
+  6. Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test.
+ a.
+Preconditions- Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test on an Android phone
+  b.
+Steps- Google’s Mobile-Friendly Test was used on n Android phone.
 Mobile Responsiveness on the Verizon site was tested to see if the layout was presentable
-  expected results- Mobile Responsiveness testing on the Verizon site indicated the layout was up to standards and the links worked.
+  c.
+Expected results- Mobile Responsiveness testing on the Verizon site indicated the layout was up to standards and the links worked.

   7. Accessibility on the Verizon site was tested against the Web Content Accessibility Guidelines (WCAG).
-W3C maintains a list of web accessibility evaluation tools that you can use to help you test your site. preconditions- WCAG list of web accessibility evaluation tools were used to test Verizon site. steps- Accessibility on the Verizon  site was tested against the Web Content Accessibility Guidelines (WCAG). expected results- Accessibility testing on the  Verizon  site against the Web Content Accessibility Guidelines (WCAG) passed.
+W3C maintains a list of web accessibility evaluation tools that you can use to help you test your site.
+   a.
+Preconditions- WCAG list of web accessibility evaluation tools were used to test Verizon site.
+  b.
+Steps- Accessibility on the Verizon site was tested against the Web Content Accessibility Guidelines (WCAG).
+  c.
+Expected results- Accessibility testing on the Verizon site against the Web Content Accessibility Guidelines (WCAG) passed.

   8. Functionality Testing.
-Verizon functionality testing was performed The following were tested: drop-downs, buttons and process flow . preconditions- The preconditions for the Verizon functionality testing was to identifiy the drop-downs, buttons and process flow steps- Verizon functionality testing was performed The following were tested: drop-downs, buttons and process flow. expected results- Verizon functionality passed the following tests: drop-downs, buttons and process flow.
+Verizon functionality testing was performed, and the following were tested: drop-downs, buttons and process flow.
+ a.
+Preconditions- The preconditions for the Verizon functionality testing were to identify the dropdowns, buttons, and process flow
+  b.
+Steps- Verizon functionality testing was performed, and the following were tested: drop-downs, buttons, and process flow.
+  c.
+Expected results- Verizon functionality passed the following tests: drop-downs, buttons, and process flow.

-9. Payment Gateways    Payment gateways on Verizon were tested. to make sure they're working. preconditions- The preconditions of the payment gateways testing steps- The steps of the payment gateways testing expected results- The expected results of the payment gateways testing is that it passed
+9. Payment Gateways.
+Payment gateways on Verizon were tested to make sure they're working.
+ a.
+Preconditions- The preconditions of the payment gateways were tested was to identify the payment accepted.
+  b.
+Steps -The steps of the payment gateways testing were entering two credit cards numbers.
+  c.
+Expected results- The expected results of the payment gateways testing is that it passed.

 10. UI Testing.
-UI testing on the Verizon site included checking design consistency, screen resolutions and browsers preconditions- The preconditions of UI testing on the Verizon site is setting a minimum standard for design consistency, screen resolutions and browsers. steps- UI testing on the Verizon site included checking design consistency, screen resolutions and browsers. expected results-    The UI testing on the Verizon site passed in relation to   design consistency, screen resolutions and browsers.
+UI testing on the Verizon site included checking design consistency, screen resolutions and browsers
+ a.
+Preconditions- The preconditions of UI testing are setting a minimum standard for design consistency, screen resolutions and browsers.
+  b.
+Steps- UI testing on the Verizon site included checking design consistency, screen resolutions and browsers.
+  c.
+Expected results- The UI testing on the Verizon site passed in relation to   design consistency, screen resolutions and browsers.